 Introduction

 Tropical cyclones, such as hurricanes and tropical storms, are intense circular storms that originate over warm tropical oceans and are characterized by low atmospheric pressure and high windspeeds.
 They draw energy from the sea surface and maintain strength as long as they remain over warm water (1).
-Tropical cyclones are very active in the United States; the 2020 Atlantic hurricane season was the most active on record (2), and 2021 was the third time that the storm naming system was exhausted (3).
-Tropical cyclones will continue to pose a threat to the United States as they make longer landfall and peak closer to land (4, 5).
-Once tropical cyclones make landfall, they can be extremely disruptive and very destructive.
+Hurricanes are very active in the United States; the 2020 Atlantic hurricane season was the most active on record (2), and 2021 was the third time that the storm naming system was exhausted (3).
+Hurricanes will continue to pose a threat to the United States as they make longer landfall and peak closer to land than in previous years (4, 5).
+Once Hurricanes make landfall, they can be extremely disruptive and very destructive.
 From 1900 to 2017, hurricanes inflicted $2 trillion in damages, equating to $17 billion annually in the United States (6).

 While there is evidence that hurricanes are associated with deaths (7, 8) and hospitalizations (9) from many major causes, less is known about their societal burden on medium and long-term mental and behavioral health (10).
 Children and adolescents, who are particularly susceptible to climate-related disasters (11), will experience more frequent and severe hurricanes in their lifetimes than previous generations due to climate change (12).
 Hurricanes that destroy school buildings and displace students and teachers may cause children to miss school, have poorer academic performance and delayed progress, or fail to complete their education altogether (13).
 Hurricane Katrina in 2005, for example, displaced 348,000 students across Louisiana, Mississippi, and Alabama (14) and destroyed nearly 80 percent of New Orleans’s public school buildings (15).
 The strongest tropical cyclones (hurricane-force winds) have had long-lasting deleterious impacts on education systems in highly impacted communities throughout the United States (16).

-Several studies, most of which examined the aftermath of Hurricanes Katrina and Rita, have identified the adverse effects of major hurricanes on student educational outcomes such as academic achievement, negative behaviors, and school attendance (17–21).
-Despite this research, no study to date has comprehensively assessed the impact of hurricanes on educational attainment over multiple years of study across the entire United States.
+Several studies, most of which examined the aftermath of Hurricanes Katrina and Rita, have identified the adverse effects of individual major hurricanes on student educational outcomes such as academic achievement, negative behaviors, and school attendance (17–21).
+Despite this research, no study to date has comprehensively assessed the impact of hurricanes on educational attainment over multiple years of study across the entire United States or assessed differences across climatically and politically differing states.
 Here, we examined the association between hurricane-force tropical cyclones and educational attainment among elementary- and middle school-age students in all affected counties of the United States.
-Our objectives were to (1) estimate the association between hurricane-force tropical cyclone exposure and long-term effects on math and reading/language arts (RLA) test scores in United States counties using a Bayesian formulation of a difference-in-differences model, and (2) to evaluate how these effects vary by state.
+Our objectives were to (1) estimate the association between hurricane-force tropical cyclone exposure and long-term effects on math and reading/language arts (RLA) test scores in United States counties and (2) to evaluate how these effects vary by state.

 Results